Treetop Adventure Golf learns that digital game-based training is an evolution not a revolution

 Thom comments that he’s seen a dramatic improvement in the amount of time it takes for new starters to feel like they ‘get it’.
 They feel confident in their ability to deliver the Treetop experience.
 Happy team members make happy customers.
 It’s as simple as that.

 Not only are team members completing their training, but they’re also revisiting their modules multiple times to improve on their scores.
-Subsequently, they improve their skills, often without even realising.
+Subsequently, they improve their skills, often without even realizing.

 That’s the beauty of gamified training.
 When you add the fun back into learning, the pieces slot together.